brcnitk/UnetStack/Issue-1.md

   <img src="Images/Node-2.png" width="450" />
 </p>

-notice the difference, in node 1's web interface window (down), in the left panel "Dashboards" is missing, web shell is not running properly.
+notice the difference, in node 1's web interface window (down), in the left panel "Dashboards" is missing (even the other menus), and the web shell is not running properly.
+It is basically not the web interface to be rendered by unet-3.1.0, instead it is the unet-3.0.0 web interface rendered, because of collision in the port number.

 ## Reason